Figure 1: The make-up of an e-paper display

 Figure 1 shows the make-up of an EPD which incorporates such unique features as edge glue, an e-ink film and a protective sheet.
 These combine to make up the front plane laminate (FPL), shown in Figure 2.

-Figure 2: The front plane laminate (FPL) of an EPDFigure 2: The front plane laminate (FPL) of an EPD
+Figure 2: The front plane laminate (FPL) of an EPD

-When manufacturing an e-paper display, a roller attaches the FPL to the TFT substrate and compresses the materials which are stuck together with silver glue (ensuring conductivity between the e-ink and the substrate).
-It’s important during this process that there are no cavities created should the silver glue not make optimum contact.
-Figure 3 shows how this can lead to defects in the screen and poor image quality.
+When manufacturing an e-paper display, a roller attaches the FPL to the TFT substrate and compresses the layers with silver glue.
+This ensures conductivity between the e-ink and the substrate.
+Any cavities from suboptimal glue contact can cause surface defects and poor image quality.
 It is also essential that a protective sheet used on EPDs offers not just excellent environmental protection but also high levels of light transmission.

 The Pervasive Displays solution

-With many years of experience backed by extensive research and development in the science behind the technology, Pervasive Displays has put itself at the forefront of the design and manufacture of e-paper displays.
+With many years of experience backed by extensive R&D, Pervasive Displays has put itself at the forefront of e-paper display design and manufacturing.

-For example, we have created a proprietary silver glue which does away with defects by suspending the silver particles in a paste and using a double dot design.
-Likewise, the glue used by Pervasive Displays to attach the protective film to the board has been designed to achieve 4.5 times the level of moisture resistance of similar glues while minimizing shrinkage during the curing phase.
-This makes the product far more reliable and durable when operating under a number of demanding conditions.
+For example, we created a proprietary silver glue that eliminates defects by suspending silver particles in a paste with a double-dot design.
+Likewise, the adhesive used to attach the protective film achieves 4.5 times the moisture resistance of similar glues.
+It also minimizes shrinkage during curing.
+This makes the product far more reliable and durable under demanding conditions.

-At the same time, we have developed a protective sheet material that is at least 10 times more resistant to moisture than other materials on the market.
-Finally, special surface treatments, including 3H hardness, make EPDs from Pervasive Displays substantially more resistant to acetone, detergents, alcohol, perfumes and many other chemicals.
-The end result is an EPD that offers superior optical performance and readability under a wide range of environmental operating conditions.
-For example, while the contrast ratio for 2- and 3-color products is increased by 15%, the chromaticity index for 3-color products is boosted by 5%.
+Our protective sheet material is at least 10 times more resistant to moisture than competing materials.
+Special surface treatments, including 3H hardness, make our EPDs highly resistant to acetone, detergents, alcohol, perfumes, and many other chemicals.
+The result is superior optical performance across a wide range of conditions.
+The contrast ratio for 2- and 3-color products is increased by 15%, and the chromaticity index for 3-color products is boosted by 5%.

 Market maturity

-As the market matures thanks to technology developed by Pervasive Displays, we have ramped up production of e-paper display products and now sell more than 20 million displays per annum.
-With our unrivalled expertise and experience, we are forging ahead with technological developments that will ensure e-paper finally takes its place in the market as a genuine replacement for paper.
+As the market matures, Pervasive Displays has ramped up production and now sells more than 20 million displays per year.
+With unrivalled expertise and experience, we continue to push technological boundaries — ensuring e-paper finally takes its place as a genuine replacement for paper.